What Is a Code Violation?

 Here are some examples of the types of violations that the Code Enforcement Department can handle:

-Building without the required permits - Construction of new homes, room additions, garages, fences, sheds, pools, etc. and some remodeling require a City building permit.
+- Building without the required permits - Construction of new homes, room additions, garages, fences, sheds, pools, etc. and most remodeling requires a city building permit.

 There are some neighborhood problems that do not fall under our jurisdiction.
 In general, we can act on behalf of the public at large - we cannot take action on behalf of one citizen against another.
 In other words, we cannot handle many neighbor disputes or civil problems that do not violate public law.